Skip to content

 During the late 1980s, the first Backgammon software became commercially available.
 For a relatively small investment, players could purchase backgammon software that would run on home computer equipment.
 This software allowed serious players to complete a detailed analysis of positions and complete games.
 The software was capable of performing rollouts at a rate far beyond what was capable by a human with a pair of dice.
 The correct move could be mathematically determined for any position to an incredible level of accuracy.
 As the software improved this analysis became more in-depth.
 It often proved that moves that had been practised by Backgammon masters for centuries were quite wrong.

 The final breakthrough of the 20th century was the introduction of large-scale networking.
-The internet facilitated the introduction of online gaming and gambling.
+The Internet facilitated the introduction of online gaming and gambling.
 A player no longer needed a human opponent to play backgammon.
 Twenty-four hours a day, seven days a week, backgammon play, analysis and forums are available to anyone with an internet connection.

 One Comment